Is there financial assistance to attend a Pre-College Program?

 - Pre-College Program Attendance & Participation- Participants are to remain on campus for the duration of the program unless program activities require otherwise.
 If a participants needs to leave campus for any reason, the Program Director must receive prior written notice from a parent/guardian and grant specific permission.
 Participants must attend all workshops, classes, and planned social or recreational activities.
 Full participation is the only way a participant can gain real value from the program.
 Participants must abide by rules and guidelines set by the instructors for each academic facility in use.

 - “Lights Out”- Participants will abide by nightly curfews and “Lights Out” announcements from the Program Director or staff.
 Participants must be in their OWN room at “Lights Out” and remain there until morning.

-- Property Protection- Penn College is not liable for theft, destruction, and loss of money, valuables, or other personal property.
+- Property Protection- Penn College is not liable the for theft, destruction, or loss of money, valuables, or other personal property.
 Penn College cannot be responsible for personal property left behind by campers after the date of their departure.
 Please be sure to take a “walk-through” of the apartment before you depart.

 - Animals- Keeping, feeding, or harboring any animal is prohibited with the exception of guide and service dogs.

 - Tobacco & Electronic Cigarette Use- Tobacco and electronic cigarette use is prohibited in on-campus apartments except in designated outside smoking areas.